dinomite/dinomite.github.io/source/_posts/2007-04-15-introduction-to-genres-of-electronic-music-through-remixes.markdown

 <ul>
 <li><a href="http://dinomite.net/static/music/like-a-prayer-house-mix.mp3">Mad'House'smix</a></li>
 </ul>
 First is a version by [Mad'House](http://en.wikipedia.org/wiki/Mad'House), a short-lived ensemble which <em>only</em> made remixes of Madonna songs.
 I would describe this mix as having a [house](http://en.wikipedia.org/wiki/House_music) feel, which is certainly in keeping the the group's intentions.
-It adds a harder base beat, electronic bass kicks and replaces Madonna's vocals with those of Buse Ünlü, the group's vocalist.
+It adds a harder base beat, electronic bass kicks and replaces Madonna's vocals with those of Buse ÃœnlÃ¼, the group's vocalist.
 This track keeps true to the feeling of the original, while forgoing the instrumentation in pop princess' version entirely.

 <ul>
 <li><a href="http://dinomite.net/static/music/like-a-prayer-club-mix.mp3">DJ M bbe's club mix</a></li>